Betty Williams: Nobel Peace Prize

 In recognition of her efforts for peace, Williams, together with her friend Mairead Corrigan, became joint recipients of the Nobel Peace Prize in 1977 (the prize for 1976).
 In her acceptance speech, Williams said, That first week will always be remembered of course for something else besides the birth of the Peace People.
 For those most closely involved, the most powerful memory of that week was the death of a young republican and the deaths of three children struck by the dead man's car.
 A deep sense of frustration at the mindless stupidity of the continuing violence was already evident before the tragic events of that sunny afternoon of 10 August 1976.
 But the deaths of those four young people in one terrible moment of violence caused that frustration to explode, and create the possibility of a real peace movement...As far as we are concerned, every single death in the last eight years, and every death in every war that was ever fought represents life needlessly wasted, a mother's labour spurned.

 The Peace Prize money was divided equally between Williams and Corrigan.
 Williams kept her share of the money, stating that her intention was to use it to promote peace beyond Ireland, but faced criticism for her decision.
 She and Corrigan had no contact after 1976.
 In 1978 Williams broke off links with the Peace People movement, and became instead an activist for peace in other areas around the world.

 Other awards

 Williams received the People's Peace Prize of Norway in 1976, the Golden Plate Award of the American Academy of Achievement in 1977, the Schweitzer Medallion for Courage, the Martin Luther King, Jr. Award, the Eleanor Roosevelt Award in 1984, and the Frank Foundation Child Care International Oliver Award.
-In 1995, she was awarded the Rotary Club International "Paul Harris Fellowship" and the Together for Peace Building Award.
+In 1995, she was awarded the Rotary International "Paul Harris Fellowship" and the Together for Peace Building Award.